osuosl-cookbooks/osl-repos/README.md

 ## Resources

-- `osl_repos_centos` - Manages and configures the appstream, base, extras, highavailability, powertools, and updates repositories
+- `osl_repos_centos` - Manages and configures the appstream, base, extras, highavailability, powertools, and updates repositories using the `yum-centos` cookbook
-- `osl_repos_epel`   - Manages and configures the epel repository
+- `osl_repos_elrepo` - Manages and configures the elrepo repository using the `yum-epel` cookbook
-- `osl_repos_elrepo` - Manages and configures the elrepo repository
+- `osl_repos_epel`   - Manages and configures the epel repository using the `yum-elrepo` cookbook

 ### Actions: